sstarcher/helm-exporter/README.md

 # Installation
 * A helm chart is available in this [repository](./helm/helm-exporter).
 * `helm install helm/helm-exporter --name=helm-exporter` will install and metrics should scrape automatically if prometheus is running
+* If using Grafana you can use this Dashboard to have a list of what's running https://grafana.com/dashboards/9367

 # Metrics
 * http://host:9100/metrics

 # Format
 ```